Meishin-taisha

 What deities are enshrined at Atsuta Jingu?

-The enshrined deities are: atsuta no okami, Amaterasu Omikami, Susanoo no Mikoto, Yamato Takeru no Mikoto.
+The enshrined deities are: Atsuta no Okami, Amaterasu Omikami, Susanoo no Mikoto, Yamato Takeru no Mikoto.

 What blessings can you pray for at Atsuta Jingu?